pauljonescodes/Marksite/pages/index.md

 -   I have worked as a Web Development Intern for [Local Wisdom Inc.](http://www.localwisdom.com), where I developed apps in Objective-C for iOS.
--   I am aggresively pursuing my Bachelor's with ambitions to continue my formal education.
+-   I am aggressively pursuing my Bachelor's with ambitions to continue my formal education.

 Contact